SCS-CBU-CED-IAM/simplesaml-mobileid/README.md

 ### Error handling
 All errors are handled in the 'lib/Auth/Source/Auth.php' file.

 Following errors will throw an exception:
  'WRONG_PARAM'
  'MISSING_PARAM'
  'WRONG_DATA_LENGTH'
  'INAPPROPRIATE_DATA'
  'INCOMPATIBLE_INTERFACE'
  'UNSUPPORTED_PROFILE'
  'UNAUTHORIZED_ACCESS'

 Following errors will explicitly be indicated to the user and can be translated over the `dictionaries/errors.*.json`files:
  'UNKNOWN_CLIENT'
  'EXPIRED_TRANSACTION'
  'USER_CANCEL'
  'PIN_NR_BLOCKED'
  'CARD_BLOCKED'
  'REVOKED_CERTIFICATE'

 A timeout in the request is mapped to 'EXPIRED_TRANSACTION'.
 All other errors will be mapped to the 'INTERNAL_ERROR' and logged explicitly.

 Refer to the "Mobile ID - SOAP client reference guide" document from Swisscom for more details about error states.

 ### Message to be signed
-Is composed by "'hosturi': {mobileid:Auth:message}"
+Is composed by "'hosturi': {mobileid:Auth:message}".
 Example: "http://serviceprovider.com: Authentication with Mobile ID?"

 ### Translations